flowchart LR

 2.8 Objectives, Failure, and Meta-Constraints

-Objectives and failure are not fifth and sixth invariants.
-They are the evaluation criteria applied to the four invariant answers.
+Objectives and failure are evaluation criteria, distinct from the four invariants.
 A dependency graph without objectives is a description.
 A dependency graph with objectives is a design argument.
 This framework supplies the structural vocabulary; objectives and failure supply the evaluative vocabulary.
 Both are necessary.

 Meta-constraints shape all invariant answers from outside the technical design space.
-They explain why the best technical design does not always win:
+They explain why the technically superior design sometimes loses:

 - Incremental deployability.
 A protocol that requires coordinated upgrades across the Internet will not be deployed, regardless of its technical merits.
 TCP survived and evolved because it is endpoint-only — a new congestion control algorithm (Cubic, BBR) can be deployed on a single server without any router upgrade.
-DNS survived because new record types (AAAA for IPv6, TLSA for DANE, CAA for certificate authority authorization) do not require resolver upgrades — resolvers that do not understand a record type simply pass it through.
-DHCP survived because its option space is extensible — new options (vendor-specific information, SIP server addresses, NTP server addresses) can be added without breaking old clients, which simply ignore options they do not recognize.
+DNS survived because new record types (AAAA for IPv6, TLSA for DANE, CAA for certificate authority authorization) require zero resolver upgrades — resolvers that encounter an unknown record type simply pass it through.
+DHCP survived because its option space is extensible — new options (vendor-specific information, SIP server addresses, NTP server addresses) can be added without breaking old clients, which simply ignore unrecognized options.
 The common pattern: all three protocols were designed with extension points that allow incremental change without coordinated deployment.

 - Backward compatibility.
 Every successful protocol must coexist with its predecessors.
 IPv6 must coexist with IPv4 on the same Internet — dual-stack deployment, tunneling (6to4, Teredo), and translation (NAT64) mechanisms exist solely because of this constraint.
-DNS’s EDNS0 extension is explicitly backward-compatible: a resolver that does not understand the OPT pseudo-record ignores it and responds within the traditional 512-byte UDP limit.
-TCP options are negotiated during the three-way handshake — the SYN segment advertises supported options (window scaling, SACK, timestamps), and if the peer does not recognize an option, it is simply not used.
-Unknown options are ignored, not rejected.
+DNS’s EDNS0 extension is explicitly backward-compatible: a resolver encountering an unknown OPT pseudo-record ignores it and responds within the traditional 512-byte UDP limit.
+TCP options are negotiated during the three-way handshake — the SYN segment advertises supported options (window scaling, SACK, timestamps), and the peer ignores unrecognized options rather than rejecting them.
 This design allows TCP to evolve without breaking connections to older implementations.

 - Administrative boundaries.
-The Internet is not a single network — it is a federation of tens of thousands of independently administered networks.
+The Internet is a federation of tens of thousands of independently administered networks.
 This reality constrains every coordination model.
 BGP exists because no single routing protocol can span administrative boundaries where operators have conflicting economic incentives and refuse to share internal topology.
 DHCP is scoped to individual subnets because each network administers its own address space — a DHCP server on one organization’s network has no authority over addresses on another’s.
 DNS’s hierarchical delegation mirrors administrative hierarchy: ICANN controls the root, registries control TLDs, and organizations control their own zones.
-No protocol requiring global state has ever been deployed at Internet scale, because no entity has the authority to maintain it.
+Every protocol requiring global state has failed to deploy at Internet scale, because the authority to maintain it would have to span all administrative domains.

 - Hardware economics.
 Router hardware constrains what processing can happen per packet.
 Simple FIFO queuing dominates because it requires no per-flow state and no per-packet computation — alternatives like per-flow fair queuing are more expensive to implement at line rate.